nuvla/documentation/docs/docs/nuvlabox/nuvlabox-engine/quickstart.md

 # Quickstart

+Installing the NuvlaBox Engine is as simple as:

  0. [download](https://github.com/nuvlabox/deployment/releases) the desired NuvlaBox release
  1. login into [nuvla.io](https://nuvla.io)
  2. from the [edge panel](https://nuvla.io/ui/edge), add a new `nuvlabox` and copy the UUID